 Under the law, you will need a permit for camping units.
-The rules for plumbing and electrical inspections are much more relaxed than with dwellings though.
+The rules for plumbing and electrical inspections are much more relaxed than with dwellings.
 Read more about the law here (PDF).

-Compared to the rest of the United States, Wisconsin is fairly friendly towards tiny homes.
-Most counties don’t have minimum home sizes in their zoning laws (and there are plenty of places without zoning laws at all).
+Compared to the rest of the United States, Wisconsin is friendly towards tiny homes.
+Most counties don’t have minimum home sizes in their zoning laws (and there are plenty of places without zoning laws).

-A lot of tiny homes will have to meet the rules for manufactured homes though, which required the same code standards as residential dwellings.
+Many tiny homes will have to meet the rules for manufactured homes, which require the same code standards as residential dwellings.
 Note that Wisconsin still uses the 2015 version of the International Building Code.
 This version of the code doesn’t have exemptions for tiny homes found in “Q” of the 2018 version.

 Off-Grid Electricity in Wisconsin

-Off-grid electricity is completely legal in Wisconsin.
-The state makes it fairly easy to get a permit for solar panel systems.
-It’s not even that difficult to get a permit for wind turbines on your property.
+Off-grid electricity is entirely legal in Wisconsin.
+The state makes getting a permit for solar panel systems reasonably easy.
+It’s not even that difficult to obtain a permit for wind turbines on your property.
 You will still have to meet all relevant building codes.

 Off-Grid Water Laws in Wisconsin

-Wisconsin is a water-rich state and drought isn’t usually a concern throughout the state.
+Wisconsin is water-rich, and drought isn’t usually a concern throughout the state.
 However, the state does regulate the water.
-You’ll need a permit to use water in many cases and, in other situations, it might be completely forbidden.
+In many cases, you’ll need a permit to use water; in other situations, it might be completely forbidden.

 Who Owns the Water in Wisconsin?

 Under Wisconsin law, the state’s water is owned by the public.
 Private parties can only own the land along lakes and streams but not the water itself.
-However, Wisconsin practices riparian rights: landowners are allowed to use the water on or next to their property in reasonable amounts (which usually means domestic use).
+However, Wisconsin practices riparian rights: landowners can use the water on or next to their property in reasonable amounts (usually for domestic use).

-So, you couldn’t stop someone from boating on a river next to your property but you could stop them from entering the riverbank at your property.
+So, you couldn’t stop someone from boating on a river next to your property, but you could prevent them from entering the riverbank at your property.
 Read more about Wisconsin’s stream and lake access laws here.

 Water Rights Permits in Wisconsin